markglenn/codefixes.com/source/_posts/2011-10-06-a-new-face-octopress-and-jekyll.markdown

 housekeeping issues by handing them off to an automated process.
 The fact that it's ruby is a bonus since this is what I work with daily.

-## No backend
+## No back-end

 The best part is that the Markdown is converted to static HTML files.
-That's right, there's absolutely no backend for this site now.
+That's right, there's absolutely no back-end for this site now.
 You're downloading HTML files I generated on my computer directly without worry about putting things properly in databases.
 That means I can't have downtime due to a database crash, and there's no way I can lose data due to database corruption.
 No need to run multiple servers